Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 270X should in theory be quite a bit superior to the Radeon HD 3850 512MB in general. (explain)
+Memory BandwidthThe Radeon R9 270X should in theory be a lot faster than the Radeon HD 3850 512MB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison